sensu/sensu-puppet/tests/README.md

 * sensu_licenson.json - test enterprise license
 * secrets - environment variables that are secrets used by various scripts

 Encrypt `tests/secrets.tar`, this should only be run if new secrets are needing to be added or modified.
-If available ensure `TRAVIS_CI_KEY` and `TRAVIS_CI_IV` environment variables are set or new ones will be used.

-The print environment variable names for the openssl command must be updated in `.travis.yml`.
+The `SENSU_SECRETS_PASSWORD` secret must be updated with password printed

 ```
 ./tests/encrypt-secrets.sh
 ```

 Decrypt `tests/secrets.tar`.
-Requires `TRAVIS_CI_KEY` and `TRAVIS_CI_IV` environment variables.
+Requires `SENSU_SECRETS_PASSWORD` environment variable.

 ```
 ./tests/decrypt-secrets.sh